Retirement Savings Waterfall

 (Not) the Final Word

 This list is not exhaustive and may not apply to everyone or to all situations.
 This article does not address investment allocation strategies, asset location, and customized tax analysis, which are part of a holistic retirement plan, as well as other considerations for prioritizing and addressing other short-term and long-term goals.
-Reach out if your interested in exploring this more fully as part of a holistic financial plan!
+Reach out if you are interested in exploring this more fully as part of a holistic financial plan!

 Colin Page, CFP®